On Split-State Quantum Tamper Detection and Non-Malleability: Tamper Detection in the Bounded Storage Model

-Our candidate construction of quantum TDC against $\lo^3_{(e_1 = \infty,e_2 =\infty,e_3)}$ is given in \cref{fig:3splitstatetdc} along with the tampering process.
+\textbf{Our candidate TDC} Our candidate construction of quantum TDC against $\lo^3_{(e_1 = \infty,e_2 =\infty,e_3)}$ is given in \cref{fig:3splitstatetdc} along with the tampering process.
 We describe it explicitly in the following \cref{alg:algorithm3qtdc}.
 The decoding scheme, denoted as $\dec$, for the quantum TDC operates as in \Cref{alg:algorithm3qtdc_dec}.